All Episodes

 I have it from three people.

-So now we will forward and go forward and do what you want, Art, and we'll either end up with Jim supplying a paper from the National Guard that is
+So now we will go forward and do what you want, Art, and we'll either end up with Jim supplying a paper from the National Guard that is notarized to you that knows they did not do anything, or I'll end up getting a paper to you that says, yes, we did.

-Well, the major media, ABC, NBC, CNN, all of them have been going to the various military
+Well, the major media, ABC, NBC, CNN, all of them have been going to the various military organizations, probably to the point where they're getting annoyed and asking about this.

-and they have been replying, or at least it's been reported, that no,
+And they have been replying, or at least it's been reported that no, we had no operations on that night.

-we had no operations on that night, no, we had no flares up.
+No, we had no flares up.

-Now that's what's being reported, Richard.
+Now, that's what's being reported, Richard.

-Yes, and that's right, but you've got to remember, Art, we didn't go ahead and do that, since we want to concentrate on the real event, And only this has just come up here with the U.S.
+But you've got to remember, Art, we didn't go ahead and do that since we wanted to concentrate on the real event.

-But that doesn't worry me, because now we know there's going to be an investigation by some third party, and they're going to turn up the same conclusion that we came up with.
+But that doesn't worry me because now we know there's going to be an investigation by some third party, and they're going to turn up the same conclusion that we came up with.

-So I'm not worried about this.
+So I'm not worried about that.

 No, there are a number of people that can conduct identically the same tests and come up with the same results.